microsoft/semantic-kernel/docs/decisions/0024-multi-modal-service-support.md

 ## Default Service Abstractions (SemanticKernel.Abstractions)

-Main abstractions that can be used directly or by the kernel and the functions to consume any AI Models regardless of the modality.
+Main `AIService` abstractions that can be used directly by the kernel execute prompt functions with any AI Models regardless of the modality.
+This abstraction all the services will need to support a generic way to get a streaming or complete (non-streaming) content.

 ```csharp